 Package context defines the Context type, which carries deadlines, cancellation signals, and other request-scoped values across API boundaries and between processes.

 The [WithCancel], [WithDeadline], and [WithTimeout] functions take a Context (the parent) and return a derived Context (the child) and a [CancelFunc].
-Calling the CancelFunc cancels the child and its children, removes the parent's reference to the child, and stops any associated timers.
-Failing to call the CancelFunc leaks the child and its children until the parent is canceled or the timer fires.
+Calling the CancelFunc directly cancels the child and its children, removes the parent's reference to the child, and stops any associated timers.
+Failing to call the CancelFunc leaks the child and its children until the parent is canceled.
 The go vet tool checks that CancelFuncs are used on all control-flow paths.

-The [WithCancelCause] function returns a [CancelCauseFunc], which takes an error and records it as the cancellation cause.
+The [WithCancelCause], [WithDeadlineCause], and [WithTimeoutCause] functions return a [CancelCauseFunc], which takes an error and records it as the cancellation cause.
 Calling [Cause] on the canceled context or any of its children retrieves the cause.
 If no cause is specified, Cause(ctx) returns the same value as ctx.Err().

 Programs that use Contexts should follow these rules to keep interfaces consistent across packages and enable static analysis tools to check context propagation:

 Do not store Contexts inside a struct type; instead, pass a Context explicitly to each function that needs it.
+This is discussed further in https://go.dev/blog/context-and-structs.
 The Context should be the first parameter, typically named ctx:

 func DoSomething(ctx context.Context, arg Arg) error {